CartoDB/quadbin-js/README.md

 When working with quadbin indices in other contexts (e.g. passing as a parameter in a URL or serializing as JSON), it is more appropriate to encode the index as a hexidecimal string.
 The library provides the `bigIntToHex()` & `hexToBigInt()` to facilitate this conversion.

 # API

-_Note: we are attempting to follow the API of h3-js to make this library a drop-in replacement for H3.
-H3-js is close to releasing a new version (4) [which changes the API](https://h3geo.org/docs/next/library/migration-3.x/functions/).
-This repo will follow the new conventions set in H3-JS v4_

 ## bigIntToHex